destroflyer/maniascript/docs/advanced/aliases.md

 log(BestPlayer.Login);
 ```

 When dealing with script-defined functions, the aliases are directly copied (the same way they are when using script-defined arrays).
-Therefore, if `GetBestPlayer` in the previous example was a function defined in your script, it would log "Bob" instead.
+Therefore, if `GetBestPlayer` in the previous example was a function defined in your script, it would log Bob instead.

-In both cases, using a class instance you obtained from a function call will never call the function again when resolving the alias.
+In both cases, using an object you obtained from a function call will never call the function again when resolving the alias.

-TODO: Check if this is just for API functions that return class instances or also custom functions that return class instances (which means the title should change)